 Even though the Physicians’ Desk Reference clearly states Fran’s severe symptoms as side effects of Betapace, she was never warned or given any information at all about these dangerous and disabling possibilities.

-At the Whitaker Wellness Institute we don’t believe that drugs are the answer when it comes to treatment for atrial fibrillation.
-Instead, we use intravenous magnesium, which works wonders relaxing the smooth muscles in the heart, and the time-tested therapy acupuncture.
-We also utilize daily doses of oral magnesium (1,000 mg), fish oil (2–6 g), coenzyme Q10 (200–600 mg), hawthorn (300 mg) and aspirin.
+At the Whitaker Wellness Institute we don’t believe that drugs are the answer when it comes to treating atrial fibrillation.
+Instead, we use natural treatments for atrial fibrillation, including intravenous magnesium, which works wonders relaxing the smooth muscles in the heart, and the time-tested therapy acupuncture.
+We also utilize daily doses of oral magnesium (1,000 mg), fish oil (2–6 g), coenzyme Q10 (200–600 mg), hawthorn (300 mg). and aspirin.

-For more information on the Whitaker Wellness Institute’s natural protocol in treatment for atrial fibrillation and other cardiovascular concerns, please call (800) 488-1500.
+For more information on the Whitaker Wellness Institute’s protocol for treating atrial fibrillation and other cardiovascular concerns, please call 866-944-8253.
 You can also learn about receiving a complimentary consultation here.

 Now it’s your turn: What natural treatments for atrial fibrillation have you tried?